thedynamiclinker/sudocode/etc/group.md

 - Claims to be theta.
 - Speaks like eta.
 - All introductions and and prose paragraphs sound like Λ, λ, μ or Ϻ (san).
+- Topos theory claims to be many things, but it is not yet clear (even to Topos theory) what, in fact, it is.
+For this reason, the group θ described above includes the topologists and topology adjacent mathematics cultures of homotopy theory, but not the Topos people as they are still [sketching their elephant](https://ncatlab.org/nlab/show/Sketches+of+an+Elephant).

 ## Υ / υ: The Fork